Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ```

 *Note*: It's useful to use rendered content from tpl file in conjunction with#
-other programs like Ansible for hosts or Helm for configuration values.
+other programs like Ansible for hosts or Helm for values file.

 After applying the Terraform configuration, the rendered_content output will
 contain the dynamically generated Azure Resource Group and Storage Account